jeremyButtler/bioTools/genLib/OS_coding.md

   - when memory is reused, pass buffers in and resize buffers to avoid many malloc calls
-- Make sure all function allocated varaibles are cleaned up at the end of a function
+- Make sure all function allocated varaibles are cleaned up or returned at the end of a function
   - This reduces memory leaks and often is little in cost compared to the function exection time
   - Also allows making errors into